RensGits/Game-of-life/README.md

-This is my attempt at making the game of life from scratch with Javascript, without the use of any external sources such as blog posts or video tutorials on the Game of Life.
+###This is my attempt at making the game of life from scratch with Javascript, without the use of any external sources such ###as blog posts or video tutorials on the Game of Life.

-My logic is as follows;
+###My logic is as follows;

-1. Create a grid with blocks that have their row and column number as coordinatates as such;
+###1.
+Create a grid with blocks that have their row and column number as coordinatates as such;

     | 1,1 | 1,2 | 1,3 | 1,4 |